coq/stdlib-test/doc/sphinx/addendum/micromega.rst

 .. opt:: Dump Arith

-   This :term:`option` (unset by default) may be set to a file path where debug info will be written.
+   This option (unset by default) may be set to a file path where debug info will be written.

 .. cmd:: Show Lia Profile